 For more than 75 years OCERS has been providing retirement, death and disability benefits to employees of the County and certain districts.
 OCERS currently serves more than 31,000 active and deferred members and more than 21,000 retired members and beneficiaries.
 OCERS is governed by a Board of Retirement consisting of nine regular members and one alternate member (the County Treasurer, four active elected members, four appointed members and one elected retiree).

 Membership in OCERS is mandatory for all eligible employees.
-It is, however, optional for certain elected officials.

 Our mission statement

 "We provide secure retirement and disability benefits with the highest standards of excellence."